 If you want to avoid paying child support because you suspect you may not be the biological father of the child in question, you can request genetic testing before the child is born from the state of Arizona.
 If you are determined to be the father, however, you will have to pay the state back for the cost of testing.
 If the child has already been born, the mother will have to establish paternity through the court in order to establish a support order.
 You are not liable to pay child support if you are not the child’s biological father; conversely, if you are the father, you are legally required to pay child support once an order has been established by the court.

-If you are currently involved in a custody or child support dispute, child support lawyers in Mesa, Arizona can help you determine your rights and obligations so that you are able to support your child and be a part of his or her life, as well as avoid paying support to a child for whom you have not established paternity.
+If you are currently involved in a custody or child support dispute, a family law attorney can help you determine your rights and obligations so that you are able to support your child and be a part of his or her life, as well as avoid paying support to a child for whom you have not established paternity.
 You can also learn more from the official Arizona Child Support Services website.